NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 $ curl -svo /dev/null http://www.example.com/
 ```

-This example cURL command returns output detailing the HTTP response and request headers but discards the page body output. cURL output confirms the HTTP response and whether Cloudflare is currently proxying traffic for the site.
+This example cURL command returns output detailing the HTTP response and request headers but discards the page body output. cURL output confirms the HTTP response and whether Khulnasoft is currently proxying traffic for the site.

 {{<Aside type="note">}}
 Review the [cURL command